 You may wish to read a page on the town first.

-This temple was the Capitolium of Pompeii, i.e. the temple dedicated to Jupiter, Juno and Minerva, the three gods who were worshipped in a temple on the Capitol Hill in Rome.
+This temple was the Capitolium of Pompeii, i.e. the temple dedicated to Jupiter, Juno and Minerva, the three gods who were worshipped on the Capitol Hill in Rome.
 Official celebrations, such as the anniversary of the foundation of Rome, took place in this temple.
-In essence its purpose was not a religious one, but it indicated the link of the town with Rome.
+In essence its purpose was not a religious one, but it indicated the town's loyalty to Rome.
 Similar temples have been found throughout the whole Roman Empire (you may wish to see the unique Capitolium of Sufetula in Tunisia).

 Altar of the Temple to Vespasian

 A good quality relief shows a typical Roman sacrifice.
 Suovetaurilia, the most important one, implied the sacrifice of a pig, a ram and a bull.
 In this relief only a bull is sacrificed (to Mars) as part of a purification ceremony or to propitiate the successful completion of a military campaign (as in a relief on Arco di Costantino in Rome).
 The person presiding over the ceremony covered his head with his cloak.
 In Rome this duty was performed by the Pontifex Maximus.
 He was not a priest strictly speaking, but a politician.
-Emperor Augustus held this title for the first time in 12 BC and all the emperors held it after him (you may wish to see a statue of Augustus as Pontifex Maximus - it opens in another page or read the inscription he dictated for Horologium Divi Augusti in which he gave good evidence for this title).
+Emperor Augustus held this title in 12 BC and all the emperors held it after him (you may wish to see a statue of Augustus as Pontifex Maximus or read his dedication of an obelisk as Pontifex Maximus).

 O Isis and Osiris - a famous aria of The Magic Flute is believed to have been inspired by Mozart's 1769 visit to this temple, one of the most complete surviving buildings in Pompeii.
 Its discovery had an immediate impact on artistic culture.
 The temple was entirely rebuilt after the earthquake, so its elaborate decoration can be dated with precision.
 It was surrounded by a high wall with only one entrance, an indication that access was reserved to the initiates.